Scottish Coastal Way

-The Scottish Coastal Way is a proposed national long-distance trail that goes around the coastline of mainland Scotland.
-The idea was first proposed by walkers, and in November 2009 Scottish Natural Heritage (SNH) hosted a conference on the subject.
-In 2010 SNH estimated that around 2,700 km of coastal paths and routes were in existence, compared to a total coastline length of 10,192 km.
-The existing coastal paths were predominantly in the more populous parts of the country, and few coastal paths exist in more remote areas such as Highlands and Islands.
-It was recognised that a coastal route, along the lines of the Wales Coast Path, would have many positives, but that development of a fully waymarked route would conflict with conservation aims such as the preservation of the "wild land" qualities of much of the Scottish coast.
+The Scottish Coastal Way is a proposed national long-distance trail that would follow the coastline of mainland Scotland.
+The concept originated among walkers, and in November 2009 Scottish Natural Heritage (SNH) hosted a conference to explore the idea.
+In 2010 SNH estimated that approximately 2,700 km of coastal paths and routes were already in existence, compared with a total coastline length of 10,192 km.
+The existing paths were concentrated in more populous areas, with relatively few in more remote regions such as the Highlands and Islands.
+It was recognised that a continuous coastal route, similar to the Wales Coast Path, could offer significant benefits, although the creation of a fully waymarked trail might conflict with conservation objectives, including the protection of the "wild land" character of much of the Scottish coast.

-The right to responsible access to land allows people to access all of Scotland's coastline, and so there is no bar to a person wishing to walk the length of the coastline.
+Scotland's statutory right of responsible access allows people to walk the entire coastline without restriction, and there is therefore no legal barrier to completing a full coastal journey.
 Existing coastal paths are listed below.
-There is a long-term aspiration to link these routes up to develop a full Scottish Coastal Way by 2030.
+There is a long-term aspiration to link these routes to form a complete Scottish Coastal Way by 2030.